cegme/MADden/demo_script_cikm2012.md

 ### CRFs and MADlib introduction
+Welcome to the demo part 2.
+In this part, I will demo a parallel in-database implementation of linear-chain conditional random filed learning and inference for part of speech tagging.
+Let me first give an biref introduction to MADlib and CRF.
 MADlib is an open-source library for scalable in-database analytics.
 It provides data-parallel implementations of mathematical, statistical and machine-learning methods for structured and unstructured data.
 MADlib is a product of collaboration between Berkeley, University of